 Specialization - Resilience-informed social workers engage in evidence-based practice at all systems levels and specialize in the application of resilience-based assessments and interventions.
 They critically appraise the quality of both quantitative and qualitative research and synthesize robust research findings to inform and improve practice, service delivery, and policies in ways that enhance adaptive capacities and reduce/remove factors detrimental to systems resilience.
 Resilience-informed social workers rely upon a wide range of research methods and the steady application of critical thinking skills to identify social, economic, and environmental challenges at the local, regional, national, and global levels.
 To develop effective responses to these challenges, resilience-informed social workers focus research efforts especially on strengths and protective factors that build and promote resilience at the individual, family, group, community, organization, and macro structural levels.
+Resilience-informed social workers also recognize underrepresented and marginalized populations in research and identify gaps in the body of knowledge related to the populations.
 Resilience-informed social workers therefore engage in multidisciplinary, collaborative, and community-based participatory research that integrates the voices of underrepresented and marginalized populations.
-Resilience-informed social workers therefore engage in multidisciplinary.
+Resilience-informed social workers:

-• critically appraise the quality of both quantitative and qualitative research and synthesize robust research findings to inform and improve practice, service delivery, and policies that enhance resilience at micro, mezzo, and macro levels.

-- utilize primary and/or secondary data and research literature, design their own research to identify social, economic, and environmental challenges their clients, organizations, communities, and service systems face, as well as protective factors that build and promote resilience. - integrate underrepresented and marginalized populations as agents into the research process, itself building resilience and challenging structural impediments to resilience development.
+- critically appraise the quality of both quantitative and qualitative research and synthesize robust research findings to inform and improve practice, service delivery, and policies that enhance resilience at micro, mezzo, and macro levels. - utilize primary and/or secondary data and research literature, design their own research to identify social, economic, and environmental challenges their clients, organizations, communities, and service systems face, as well as protective factors that build and promote resilience. - integrate underrepresented and marginalized populations as agents into the research process, itself building resilience and challenging structural impediments to resilience development.